MicrosoftDocs/azure-docs/articles/event-hubs/event-hubs-federation-overview.md

   originally produced into one of the Event Hubs included in the scheme is replicated to the other Event Hubs.
 As events are replicated, they are annotated such that they are subsequently ignored by the replication process of the replication target.
-The result of using the merge pattern are two or more Event Hubs that will contain the same set of events in an eventually consistent fashion.
+The results of using the merge pattern are two or more Event Hubs that will contain the same set of events in an eventually consistent fashion.